You can also study this course:

 Why study this subject?

-You could find yourself working with individual athletes and teams as part of a big organisation or running your own private practice – whatever you choose, this course will prepare you to succeed in your future career.
+You could find yourself working with individual athletes and teams as part of a big organisation, with local and national sports teams and clubs or running your own private practice – whatever you choose, our Sports Therapy course will help prepare you to succeed in your future career.

 Why study at Buckinghamshire New University?